EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 We will assume that the `ServerState` is subscribed to network events.

-* If a client connects to the server by sending the `Connect(portUdp)`, first we check whether the game has started by looking at `gameStarted`.
+* If a client connects to the server by sending the `Connect` `Packet`, first we check whether the game has started by looking at `gameStarted`.
 If the game has started, we close the client's connection and tell them that a game is in progress and to come back later.
 If a game has not started, we `pop` from `availableAssignments` to get a `playerNumber: int`.
 We then activate the player in the `localGame`.
 Next, we place into `playerDataMap` a key-value pair where the key is the client's TCP address and port pair and the value is a `ServerPlayerData` object constructed with the `portUdp` provided in the `Connect` packet, `playerNumber`, and the TCP channel of the client.
 Finally we send to the client a `PlayerAssignment` packet with the following parameters: `playerNumber` and `localGame.getPlayers[playerNumber]`.
 We then send a `Synchronization` packet over TCP to all connected clients where the list of entities in the `Synchronization` packet are all `staticEntities`, `dynamicEntities`, and active players in `localGame`.
 The `critical` field is set to `true` and `sequenceNumber` is set arbitrarily to `-1`.
 The `Synchronization` packet essentially inform all clients on the current state of the game board.

 * If a client disconnects, we check the `playerDataMap` for an entry associated with the disconnected client.
 If there is an entry found, we check if the game has started.
 If the game has started we deactivate the client and execute the `onPlayerElimination` method on the `localGameEventHandler` assuming this client was active in the first place.
 Because a player has essentially been eliminated we check for a winner by checking if the size of `playerDataMap == 1` which means there is only 1 connected client.
 Having 1 connected client means that client wins by default, so we call the `onWinnerDetermined` in the `localGameEventHandler`.
 If the game has not started, we simply take the client's player number and push it back into `availableAssignments` and deactivate the client from the `localGame`.
 In any event, whether the game has started or not, we end by sending a `Synchronization` packet to all clients over TCP in the same way mentioned above.

 * If a client has signified their readiness to start by sending a `Ready` packet, we update the `ServerPlayerData` entry.
 Then we check if there are more than 1 player and that everybody connected has readied themselves.
 If that is the case we set `gameStarted` to `true`.

 * If a client has sent a `UserInput` packet to update their location in the game, we find their player number through the `playerDataMap`.
 We now talk about the `sequenceNumber` in `UserInput` and `Synchronization`.
 Because UDP does not guarantee that packets arrive in order, we can use the sequence number to determine whether a newly arrive packet contains old data.
-Therefore if the sequence number in the `UserInput` is bigger than the `lastReceivedSequenceNumber` in the `playerDataMap` entry associated with the client, we realize that packet has new data.
+Therefore if the sequence number in the `UserInput` is bigger than the `lastReceivedSequenceNumber` in the `playerDataMap` entry associated with the client, we conclude that packet has new data.
 Realizing this, we then update the `lastReceivedSequenceNumber` to the one just received and update the `Player` associated with the client's `playerNumber` by updating the position and direction as specified in the packet.

 We now make use of the event loop present in asynchronous networking libraries.
 We will impose that every `1ms` the `localGame` in the `ServerState` is updated via the `updateState` method with the current time in nanoseconds passed as the parameter provided that `gameStarted` is `true`.
 Depending on the server's hardware power, this time delay between updates can be modified.
 Additionally, the event loop should also send out a broadcast to all clients regarding the current state of the game every `16ms`, provided the game has started.
 The choice of `16ms` was chosen to maintain a 60fps refresh rate but it can be modified depending on the server's hardware power.
 Broadcasting the game state should be done over UDP and involves sending a `Synchronization` packet.
 The entities list in the packet will be all `dynamicEntities` in `localGame` and all active players.
 The `critical` field should be false and the sequence number should be the `sequenceNumber` which should immediately be incremented.